miksik98/HarmonySolverPlugin/README.md

 You can delay up to two numbers, for example "6b-5, 4-3".
 You cannot have delay like "6-".

+Whole score should have one metre and should not have an anacrusis.

 All alteration symbols without number will be applied to 3.

 Here is a table with all supported number bass symbols with their translations (you can also use other symbols and combinations, but they may not be handled correctly):